General conditions of sale

 Art.
 2. Purpose and acceptance of the General Conditions

 2.1.
-Object
+Offer

 The general conditions of sale are applicable to all services and all online ticket purchase / sale contracts concluded through the website.